chinchalinchin/elara/src/source/03_research/00_palindromes.rst

     s ∈ L → (∀ i ∈ *N*:sub:`s`: 𝔞:sub:`i` ≠ σ )

+**Axiom W.2: The Empty Axiom**

+    s ∈ L → (∀ i ∈ *N*:sub:`s`: 𝔞:sub:`i` ≠ ε )

+In essence, these Axioms capture the common-sense notion that a Word from a Language cannot contain either a Delimiter or an Empty Character.
 Additional axioms will be introduced in the natural progression of this work as the hierarchy of palindromic structure is codified.

 Inversion
 ^^^^^^^^^